usnistgov/SDNist/README.md

 Requirements:  [Python >=3.6](https://www.python.org/downloads/)

-Code is hosted on Github and data tables will be downloaded as needed from the [NIST Data Repository](https://data.nist.gov/od/id/mds2-2515).
+The SDNist source code is hosted on Github and data tables will be downloaded as needed from the [NIST Data Repository](https://data.nist.gov/od/id/mds2-2515).
+Alternatively, the data can be downloaded as part of [SDNist Release 1.2.0](https://github.com/usnistgov/SDNist/releases/tag/v1.2.0)

 - Install via `pip` from [PyPi](https://pypi.org/) directory: